tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Aspiring musician:- a person who wants to be a musician

 Workaholic:- (informal) a person who finds it difficult to stop working

+### 7-April-21
+Impaired:-  weakened

+xylophone:-  a musical instrument with a row of wooden bares of different lengths

+percussionist:- aperson who plays the drum, the tabala etc.

+potential:- quality or ability that can be developed

+audinoned:- gave a short performance so that the director could decide wheather she was good enough.